seacen/Compulsorinese/getting-started.md

 # Getting Started

 Getting started with Compulsorinese is incredibly easy.
-We will begin by showing you an example of Compulsorinese actually in use and demonstrate its syntaxes from there.
+We will begin by showing you an example of Compulsorinese in use and demonstrate its syntaxes from there.

 ## 4 Simple Fields